Tensorized orbitals for computational chemistry: Constructing tensorized orbitals directly from real space calculations

-{\it Constructing tensorized orbitals directly from real space calculations.} Ultimately, we would like to contruct the optimized tensorized orbitals directly following e.g. algorithms in the spirit of \cite{Valeev2023}.
+Ultimately, we would like to contruct the optimized tensorized orbitals directly following e.g. algorithms in the spirit of \cite{Valeev2023}.
 We end this letter by taking a first step in this direction, calculating the (tensorized) ground state of the $H_2^+$ and $HeH^{2+}$ ions (one electron and two nuclei) directly using MPO/MPS techniques.
-This is an interesting case because chemical bonds are not easy to represent with high accuracy with Gaussian orbitals (see suppl. mat.).
+This is an interesting case because chemical bonds are not easy to represent with high accuracy with Gaussian orbitals (see Appendix \ref{gauss_v_dmrg}).
 We seek a tensorized orbital $\Phi_{\vec r}$ that minimizes the energy of the $H_2^+$/$HeH^{2+}$ ion.
 Here, we take advantage of the fact that the Schr\"odinger equation for the wavefunction of the electron has already been put into MPO/MPS form, i.e. we are looking for the lowest eigenenergy of the one electron Hamiltonian, or equivalently the minimum of,

 where $\delta_{\vec r_1,\vec r_2}$ is the kronecker symbol.
 Performing such a minimization is exactly what the celebrated DMRG algorithm does, although usually in a totally different context (each index usually corresponds to the occupation of an orbital while here they label the different scales of a one-particle problem).
 Hence we can rely on any existing implementation of DMRG to calculate the orbital (here the quimb package \cite{gray2018}).
 The results are shown in Table \ref{table:DMRG}.
 DMRG easily outperforms the precision that we could obtain with two hundred Gaussians \citep{jensen2013} by one order of magnitude.
 More importantly, the result is a single orbital whose rank is not significantly higher than those of simple Gaussians or Slaters.